 In this recipe, I’m adding some kumquat juice to enhance the scent and make it sourly sweet a little.
 You can also use lemon and lime juice in place.
-This adds more on the Vitamin C and make this drink a skin powered pack.
+This adds more on Vitamin C and makes this drink a skin powered pack.

-Just as any Vietnamese smoothie/milkshake, sweeten condensed milk is used to amplify the sweetness while making the drink itself more creamy.
-If coconut juice/water is used, depend on its sweetness level, reduce sweeten condensed milk might be need.
+Just as any Vietnamese smoothie/milkshake, sweetened condensed milk is used to amplify the sweetness while making the drink itself more creamy.
+If coconut juice/water is used, depend on its sweetness level, reduce sweeten condensed milk might be needed.
 Otherwise, if coconut milk is used, then a little more should be added to make sure the drink stays at its sweet perfection.

-Pre-frozen the papaya before blending make the drinks cooler and eliminate the need for ice.
+Pre-frozen the papaya before blending makes the drinks cooler and eliminate the need for ice.
 You can always add shaved ice, but this would also make it thinner.
-Any how, enjoy this drink icy cold immediately.
+Anyhow, enjoy this drink icy cold immediately.
 Top with some coconut flake and crust if desired.